SashankBhattarai/Rateyourpolitician-INCOMPLETE/README.md

 > **⚠️ PROJECT STATUS: INCOMPLETE - SUBMISSION AS-IS**
 >
-> This project was not successfully completed due to technical difficulties during frontend setup.
-The smart contract code is complete, but the application was never deployed or tested.
+> This project was not successfully completed due to technical difficulties during setup, with wsl and compilation.
+The application was never deployed or tested.

 ## 📋 What This Project Was Supposed To Be